Libby Mesothelioma Lawyer

 The Zonolite vermiculite mines comprised the biggest share of the operation in the region.
 W.R.
 Grace bought them in 1963.
 Vermiculite was used extensively in a range of construction materials.

-At its peak period of operations in the middle of the 20th Century, the Libby mine produced two million tons of vermiculite mineral per year.
+At its peak period of operations in the middle of the 20th century, the Libby mine produced two million tons of vermiculite mineral per year.
 The company shipped the vermiculite to processing plants around the country.

 As workers, residents, and the government later learned, the vermiculite was contaminated with asbestos.
 Libby’s mines may have produced around 80 percent of the world’s vermiculite supply.